usnistgov/SDNist/README.md

 >>> dataset_binned = sdnist.utils.discretize(dataset, schema, bins)
 ```

 `sdnist.utils.discretize` returns a `pd.DataFrame` where each value is remapped to `(0, n-1)` where `n` is the number of distinct values.
-Note that the even though the `score` functions should be given *unbinned* datasets, i.e if your synthesizer works on discretized dataset, you should first undiscretize your synthetic data.
+Note that the even though the `score` functions should be given *unbinned* datasets (i.e., if your synthesizer works on discretized dataset), you should first undiscretize your synthetic data.
 This can be done using

 ```
 >>> synthetic_dataset_binned = ... # generate your synthetic data using your own method